andis-spr/fzf-bookmarks/README.md

 ## The bookmarks

-`bookmarks.mx.txt` with one bookmark per line, like this:
+`bookmarks.fzb.txt` with one bookmark per line, like this:
 ```
 #  50 Watts  ~  http://50watts.com/  ~  Illustration and book art with a literary bent.
 Focus on international illustrated books and Surrealism.  ~  visual arts, inspiration, illustration, archive
 #  DigitalOcean  ~  https://cloud.digitalocean.com/login  ~  Helping millions of developers easily build, test, manage, and scale applications of any size – faster than ever before.  ~